Results from the Baksan Experiment on Sterile Transitions (BEST)

 The likelihood fits to the time distribution of the candidate events were performed as in Ref.~\cite{Abdurashitov1999}.
-This analysis includes a \nuc{71}{Ge} contribution with its 11-d half life and a constant background rate.
+This analysis includes a \nuc{71}{Ge} contribution with its 11-d half-life and a constant background rate.
 For joint fits of all extractions, the decay of the \nuc{51}{Cr} source was taken into account.
 Table~\ref{tab:CountResults} presents a summary of the K+L fit results for each extraction for the inner and outer volumes.
 Additionally, a combined fit for each is given.
 Figure~\ref{fig:KLPeakFits} shows the K+L production rate fits for the two volumes indicating the resulting production rate at the reference time.
 Two independent analyses were pursued and both obtained similar results to within about 2\%.
 This difference is due to minor event-selection differences at the edges of the selection borders in energy and rise time.
 This difference is accounted for by the estimated systematic uncertainties in the efficiencies for those cuts.
+All efficiencies are accounted for each extraction individually.

+For the likelihood fits, if the $^{71}$Ge half-life is allowed to float, the result is 11.05$\pm$0.72~d (11.11$\pm$0.69~d) for the inner (outer) target data agreeing well with the known half-life.
+If the $^{51}$Cr half-life is allowed to float the result is 31.55$\pm$2.89~d (30.97$\pm$3.90~d) for the inner (outer) target data agreeing well with the known half-life.

 During each extraction a small fraction of the production is due to solar neutrinos.
-The measured solar neutrino capture rate is (66.1$\pm$3.1)~SNU\footnote{1 SNU corresponds to one neutrino capture per second in a target that contains 10$^{36}$ atoms of the neutrino absorbing isotope, in our case \nuc{71}{Ga}}~\cite{Abdurashitov2009PRC} and typically results in about 0.51 (3) counts per extraction attributed to the K+L counts for the inner (outer) target.
+The measured solar neutrino capture rate is (66.1$\pm$3.1)~SNU~\cite{Abdurashitov2009PRC}\footnote{1 SNU corresponds to one neutrino capture per second in a target that contains 10$^{36}$ atoms of the neutrino absorbing isotope, in our case \nuc{71}{Ga}} and typically results in about 0.51 (3) counts per extraction attributed to the K+L counts for the inner (outer) target.
 Due to the inefficiency of the extraction, there are also some \nuc{71}{Ge} atoms that \textit{carryover} from one extraction to the next.
 Typically this is about 1 count for each volume.
 Both of these effects were taken into account, extraction by extraction.

 The systematic uncertainties have been estimated from auxiliary tests.
 The chemical extraction efficiency is typically about 95\% with an uncertainty of $\pm$1.6\%.
 The summed K+L peak counting efficiency is typically about 70\% with an uncertainty of -1.8/+2.0\%.
 There are small uncertainties due to the Rn cut (-0.05\%), the solar neutrino correction ($\pm$0.20\%), and the carryover correction ($\pm$0.04\%).
 The total systematic uncertainty is estimated to be -2.5/+2.6\%.
 Note that the uncertainty in the extraction efficiency has been greatly reduced as compared to Ref.~\cite{Abdurashitov2006}.
 This is due to the use of mass spectrometry to determine with high accuracy the efficiency of extraction of minute quantities of Ge from a large mass of Ga~\cite{CLEVELAND201541}.
 The details of the systematic uncertainties are described in Ref~\cite{BESTLong}.